cositools/cosi-data-challenge-1/README.md

 ### Fitting General Principle

 Finally, we have all of our components, and now we can perform our analysis.
 When model fitting, we can free multiple spectral, polarization and location parameters.
-For simplicity, let's assume we will only fit for the amplitude of the source and background models that describe the data: **D = $\alpha$ S + $\beta$ B**, shown schematically in the figure below, which is done for each energy bin and time bin independently.
+For simplicity, in this data challenge we will only fit for the amplitude of the source and background models that describe the data: **D = $\alpha$ S + $\beta$ B**, shown schematically in the figure below, which is done for each energy bin and time bin independently.
 Through this procedure for spectral fitting and spatial model fitting, one can maximize the likelihood in the CDS.

 <img width="1074" alt="Screen Shot 2022-10-16 at 11 07 20 PM" src="https://user-images.githubusercontent.com/33991471/196080880-83937b0d-15b0-4a93-b0dc-09368d3423ae.png">